|The Monterey Community Center - artistic, cultural, educational and social activities|

 Raffle tickets are on sale now; the cost is $5 each or 5 tickets for $20.
 You will find someone selling tickets every Saturday and Sunday morning in downtown Monterey, and you may also contact any FWMH Board member.
 You may also purchase tickets online with your credit card through

 The drawing of the winning ticket will take place at Octoberfest, October 11, 2014; you do not need to be present to win.

 The first floor structure and subfloor are complete.

 Progress began in early January, 2014, on work specified by our structural engineer: repairing the foundation, adding a concrete partial wall, footings and floor, and replacing the old moisture-damaged subfloor assembly and subfloor.

-The work is being done by Kronenberger & Sons Restoration, Inc, Middletown, CT, who were the low bidders for this contract, and whose experience and reputation in this kind of work are unparallelled.
+The work was done by Kronenberger & Sons Restoration, Inc, Middletown, CT, who were the low bidders for this contract, and whose experience and reputation in this kind of work are unparalleled.

 The W-M House

 It was incredibly dusty and noisy, and at times seemed endless, but we did it.

 Over the final weekends of October and then early November 2013, volunteer work parties put on an amazing show of support and willingness to get into the dustpiles.
 We stripped all the plaster and lath off the walls and ceilings of both floors of the house and fit the debris into two dumpsters.
 Then in early December we pulled out all the old obsolete electric wiring.
 What remains is the proud and sturdy post and beam frame, ready for hoisting and repairs (still wrapped in tarps to keep the weather out).
 Next will be fixing the foundation, replacing the main floor supports, replacing frame members where necessary, installing braces and trusswork to support the ceiling of the main floor, and installing insulated wall panels along with new windows to complete the 'closein' of the house.